mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 # Elementary Level
+The purpose of this level is to gain sound conceptualization of the masa'il in each chapter of fiqh.

 - *Al-Aqwal Al-Mardiyyah* by Muhammad b.
 Sabu’ al-Dhahabi

 This is the best introduction to the madhhab; it covers the sections of ‘ibadah based upon the madhhab’s relied-upon opinions, mentions basic evidence for each issue, and avoids the terse language found in other primers.

 - *‘Umdat al-Talib* by Mansur b.
 Yunus al-Buhuti

-This is often the first text studied with a teacher covering each bab in fiqh.
-It should be read with its commentary, *Hidayat al-Raghib* by Ibn Qa’id al-Najdi.
-He mentions qawa’id, conditions, exceptions, and basic reasoning underlying each mas'alah.
-These are the most important things to learn for a student before moving onto the intermediate level.
+This is often the first text studied with a teacher that covers every bab in fiqh.
+Read with its excellent commentary, *Hidayat al-Raghib* by Ibn Qa’id al-Najdi and use *Ihkam al-Dhari'ah* by al-Surramari to become familiar with the ayat and hadith that form the underlying basis of the masa'il.
+The teacher should read *Fath Mawla al-Mawahib*, Ibn Iwad's hashiyah on *Hidayat al-Raghib*, for more detail.

 - *Dalil al-Talib li-Nayl al-Marib* by Mar’i b.
 Yusuf al-Karmi